 Roles and responsibilities

-Under the National Law and National Regulations, there are a number of stakeholders who play a role in ensuring that quality education and care is provided to children being educated and cared for in family day care services.
+Under the National Law and National Regulations, several stakeholders play a role in ensuring that quality education and care is provided to children being educated and cared for in family daycare services.

 The stakeholders are: